 Hike Just a Portion of the Ladder of Kotor

 Hike up the first part of the switchbacks.
-When you reach the trail that heads towards the fortress, take it.
-See the Chapel of St. Ivan and the Castle of San Giovanni, and enjoy the view over Kotor.
+When you reach the trail that heads towards the fortress, take the detour to the Chapel of St. Ivan, see the chapel, and then hike the Ladder of Kotor back to your starting point.

 How to Have the Best Experience